 Not bad?
 This Mini BBQ Meatloaf.
 The meatloaves are full of great bbq flavor, pepper jack cheese and caramelized shallots and then smothered in MORE bbq sauce.
 SO.GOOD.

 I like to use my homemade bbq sauce, it’s perfect for flavoring your meatloaf.
+On the side, try these Oven Balsamic Roasted Brussels Sprouts with Goat Cheese made by Taylor at Food Faith Fitness!

 You can also use 2 egg yolks instead of one egg if you have a couple egg yolks leftover that need to be used up.
 I had made a Baked Alaska so I had a few yolks begging to be used.
 So this particular time, I used two egg yolks instead of a whole egg and it worked fine.